vivek9142/webpack5App/README.md

 ## Adding SASS
 Adding Sass files and then adding it webpack.config for scss. it will check for both css and scss files.
 But also we need the sass and sass-loader packages. so  we need to add sass-loader in rules for scss,css rules.

+## Adding PostCSS
+Adding PostCSS files , adding postcss.config.js and then adding it webpack.config for scss. it will check for both css and scss files.
+But also we need the postcss postcss-preset-env postcss-loader packages. so  we need to add postcss-loader before sass-loader in rules for postcss files since if you add any comments in css or sass it would be removed if postcss-loader is added at last.

+## Adding Browserlist
+BrowserList is added in app to support a large list of browsers with backward compatibility to add this add .browserslistrc file in root directory of app.